-Since its establishment in 1717, ONO PHARMACEUTICAL has made progress for about 300 years--from the Edo, Meiji, Taisho, Showa to Heisei periods--in our commitment to focus on health improvement under the corporate philosophy of "Dedicated to Man's Fight against Disease and Pain".
+Since its establishment in 1717, ONO PHARMACEUTICAL has made progress for about 300 years--from the Edo, Meiji, Taisho, Showa, Heisei to Reiwa periods--in our commitment to focus on health improvement under the corporate philosophy of "Dedicated to the Fight against Disease and Pain".

 We have made tireless efforts to unite human power and technology in discovering drugs that meet the needs of the times, which we believe has established us as a going concern with a 300-plus-year history, operating as a pharmaceutical company in Japan and the rest of the world.

 In the wake of our 300th anniversary, we have created contents that introduce a history of our forebears' commitment.
 We appreciate your interest in our history.

 In the middle Edo period (circa 18-19th centuries) there were two powerful merchant clans in Doshomachi,

 Osaka: one was the Konishi family, originated from Sakai (in what is now Osaka Prefecture) and the other was the Fushimiya family, who was allowed to accompany Hideyoshi Toyotomi from Fushimi, Kyoto upon construction of Osaka Castle.